Andreaj42/Andreaj42.github.io/pages/homelab.md

 - **JupyterHub**: I've deployed a <a href="https://jupyter.org/hub">JupyterHub</a> on my Homelab, which allowed me to offload computational tasks from my personal computer during coursework.
 It also facilitated collaboration with colleagues.
 - **Pi-hole**: It serves as a network-wide ad blocker, effectively blocking unwanted ads across all devices on my home network.
 Furthermore, <a href="https://pi-hole.net/">Pi-hole</a> offers local DNS resolution management, enhancing security and privacy while maintaining a fast and efficient DNS resolution process.
 - **GitHub Runners**: These runners empower my continuous integration and deployment (CI/CD) workflows, allowing me to build, test, and deploy my projects with speed and flexibility.
 By running these runners on my Homelab, I have greater control over my development pipeline, ensuring resource optimization for my projects.
+- **SonarQube**: A static code analysis tool that helps me maintain code quality by identifying code smells, bugs, and security vulnerabilities.
+By hosting <a href="https://www.sonarsource.com/products/sonarqube/"> SonarQube </a> on my Homelab, I can continuously monitor and improve the quality of my software projects, ensuring they meet the highest standards.

 ## Other Tools
 - **Tailscale**: For seamless and secure remote access to my home network, I use on <a href="https://tailscale.com/">Tailscale</a>, a versatile and user-friendly VPN solution.
 By incorporating Tailscale into my network infrastructure, I've gained the flexibility and reliability needed to stay connected and in control, regardless of my physical location.